 - Developing real-world examples of climate-informed forest management across a variety of land types and ownerships.

 What does forested watershed climate adaptation look like?

-Watch the video to see how forest management can improve forest and in-stream habitats to sustain water quality given extreme conditions.
-The Monongahela National Forest is decommissioning roads as part of a stream restoration effort to influence water infiltration, and water storage.
+Watch this video to see how forest management can improve forest and in-stream habitats to sustain water quality given extreme conditions.
+The Monongahela National Forest is decommissioning roads as part of a stream restoration effort to influence water infiltration and water storage.